decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 Entities and components are places to store information about the objects in a scene. _Systems_ hold functions that change the information that's stored in components.

-_Systems_ are what make a static scene dynamic, allowing things to change over time or in response to user interaction.
+_Systems_ are what make a static scene dynamic, allowing things to change over time or in response to player interaction.

 Each System has an `update()` method that's executed on every frame of the game loop, following the [_update pattern_](http://gameprogrammingpatterns.com/update-method.html).